 Nirvana has issued proceedings for copyright infringement against Marc Jacobs International, alleging that that the fashion brand is infringing the copyright in the band’s smiley face logo.

 The complaint filed by Nirvana claims that the late Kurt Cobain created the logo in 1991 and Nirvana has used it since 1992 to identify its music.

-In November 2018, Marc Jacobs International released several items (including the t-shirt pictured above) as part of its “Bootleg Redux Grunge” collection.
+In November 2018, Marc Jacobs International released several items including a t-shirt as part of its “Bootleg Redux Grunge” collection.

 Nirvana alleges that the activities of Marc Jacobs International are “oppressive, fraudulent, and malicious,” causing the band “irreparable injuries,” which “threaten to dilute the value of Nirvana’s licenses with its licensees for clothing products.”